-In an attempt to secure her own future and that of her sick mother, Dominika is forced to work for her ruthless mafia boss uncle Ivan Dimitrevich Egorov (Matthias Schoenaerts) as a Russian spy.
+In an attempt to secure her own future and that of her ill mother, Dominika is forced to work for her ruthless mafia boss uncle Ivan Dimitrevich Egorov (Matthias Schoenaerts) as a Russian spy.

 Then, Dominika is send on her first mission to Budapest, Hungary where she is expected to seduce the former C.I.A. agent Nate Nash (Joel Edgerton).

 Contrary to the novel, which is largely set in Helsinki, Finland, the producers of the film chose Budapest, the capital city of Hungary, as the centre of the spy action.
-“I think we all collectively fell in love with Budapest,” says David Ready, one of the film's producers.
-“There was so much that was already there.
-Budapest turned out to be a magical place for the movie, in terms of the locations we could find, and in the spirit of the place.”
+“There was so much that was already there," says David Ready, one of the film's producers.
+“Budapest turned out to be a magical place for the movie, in terms of the locations we could find, and in the spirit of the place.”

 Another Budapest location was the fancy New York Café inside the Boscolo Hotel.
 With the extreme gold overload, you would really not notice that this hotel wasn't actually in Russia.

 The exteriors for State School Four were filmed in Dég, Hungary, just over an hour outside of Budapest.
 And many of the Sparrow School interior scenes were filmed at a rural cultural center and abandoned factory in Dunaújváros, Central Hungary.